Dynamically preparing robust Bell states by time-boundary engineering: Bell states from time scattering

-as a function of \( \Delta k \) in Fig.~\ref{Fig2}\textbf{b}.
-When \( \eta_i = -\eta_f \) and \( k_0 = \frac{\pi}{2} \), the entropy strictly equals 1 (see point star in Fig.~\ref{Fig2}\textbf{a} and red star-dotted line in Fig.~\ref{Fig2}\textbf{b}), signifying maximal entanglement.
-For the remaining three solutions, the entropies show a decline as \( \Delta k \) surpasses \( 0.2\pi \).
-Notably, when \( \Delta k < 0.2\pi \), the state \( |f_Q\rangle \) remains close to the maximum entanglement limit.
-The parametric regime is sufficiently broad to facilitate Bell state construction.

-In additional to the time boundary introduced by tuning $\eta$, the temporal tuning of onsite energies can also give rise to Bell states with better performance, see Sec.~III of SM. \\
+as a function of $\Delta k$ in Fig.~\ref{Fig2}(b).
+When $\eta_i = -\eta_f$ and $k_0 = \pi/2$, the entropy strictly equals 1; see the star point in Fig.~\ref{Fig2}(a) and red star-dotted line in Fig.~\ref{Fig2}(b), signifying maximal entanglement.
+For the rest three points, the entropies remain close to the maximum entanglement limit when $\Delta k < 0.2\pi$.
+Therefore, the parametric regime is sufficiently broad to facilitate Bell state construction.
+In addition to the TB introduced by tuning $\eta$, the time tuning on onsite energies can also give rise to Bell states with high entanglement (see Appendix~\ref{AppB} for details).